JanTilles/MLFlow-k8s-pipeline/README.md

 # MLflow + Kubernetes Pipeline

-This repository contains the necessary files to deploy an MLflow-based training and inference pipeline on Kubernetes.
+This repository contains all the necessary files to deploy an MLflow-based training and inference pipeline on Kubernetes.

 ## **🔹 Installation Steps**